JH989876525/CICD_Example/README.md

   ```
 - How to fix `Docker exporter feature is currently not supported for docker driver.
 Please switch to a different driver`.
   Docker container `buildx` should be run without `sudo`.

+# Knowing issue
+How to fix `Docker exporter feature is currently not supported for docker driver.
+Please switch to a different driver` on jenkins.